Introduction

 Example 1: Calculate PACF for lags 1 to 7 for Example 2 of Autocorrelation Function.

-The result is shown in Figure 1.
+We show the result in Figure 1.

 Figure 1 – PACF